Downtown Amman: Antiquity

 During the Iron Age in the first millennium BC, the Ammonites made the city the capital of their kingdom, calling it Rabbat Ammon.
 They based themselves on top of the hill overlooking the valley from the north, known today as Jabal Qal'a (Citadel Hill).
 The Hebrew Bible describes the Seil, which it called the Upper Jabbok, as having been the Ammonites' boundary, which separated them at one point from the Amorites.
-Amman was later conquered by the Assryians, Babylonians, and the Achaemenid empires.
+Amman was later conquered by the Assyrians, Babylonians, and the Achaemenid empires.

 Classical period

 After the conquests of Alexander the Great of the Near East in 332 BC, the region became hellenized, with many new cities being founded in modern-day Jordan, such as Gerasa (Jerash) and Gadara (Umm Qais).
 Later, one of Alexander's generals, Ptolemy II Philadelphus, Ptolemaic king of Egypt, occupied and rebuilt Amman, renaming it after his own nickname, Philadelphia.
 The initial Greek presence in Amman was centered on the Citadel Hill, and had later spread into the Amman valley.

 Philadelphia then came under Roman rule after 63 BC, which lasted for four centuries.
 Cities in the Levant, including Philadelphia, became part of a ten-member league known as the Decapolis.
 In the Roman era, the northern bank of the Seil in the Amman valley contained a colonnaded street, an east–west road known as Decumanus, that no longer exists, while the southern bank contained a forum, a Theater, an Odeon Theater, a Nymphaeum, and baths.
 This lower part of the city in the valley was connected through a stairs to the upper part at the Citadel Hill.
 An acropolis was built on the hill, and contains the Great Temple of Roman Philadelphia, better but inaccurately known as the Temple of Hercules.

 Rainwater rushing from the surrounding hills into the valley led to flooding, leading the Romans to construct a series of vaults and arches as well as a network of underground channels to control the flow of the Seil.
 Several of these constructions were damaged in the past century.
 When Philadelphia became part of the Byzantine Empire, it was home to several bishops and churches.